OleHolmNielsen/Slurm_tools/InfiniBand/README.md

 InfiniBand tools for Slurm
 --------------------------------

-The tools in this folder may be useful with Slurm on systems with InfiniBand and Omni-Path networks.
+The tools in this folder may be useful with Slurm on systems with InfiniBand or Omni-Path networks.

 Usage
 -----